ETS-Android1/HBV501/wip/assignment1.md

 ### 3.3 Deployment considerations

+* Users who want to use the application should be using a relatively new android smartphone.
-* The goal is to work with Google to provide the app on the Play Store
+  - The application will be made available on the Google Play Store

+\pagebreak

 # 2. Product backlog